 - lean meats and fish

 For someone with UC, soft, bland foods may be easier to eat than spicy foods.
-It is still important to aim for a varied diet that includes all food groups.
+However, it is still important to aim for a varied diet that includes all food groups.

 People commonly refer to probiotics as “friendly” or “good” bacteria.
-They boost the levels of beneficial bacteria in the gut.
-A person may prefer probiotic supplements, yogurts, or drinks, for example.
+They boost the levels of beneficial gut bacteria.
+For example, a person may prefer probiotic supplements, yogurts, or drinks.

-Nevertheless, probiotics are likely safe to take, although they may cause mild side effects in some people, such as gas or bloating.
+Nevertheless, probiotics are likely safe to take, although they may cause mild side effects, such as gas or bloating, in some people.

-Some people with UC may benefit from taking certain vitamins.
-Anyone who takes steroids for UC for long periods, for example, may develop poor bone health, in which case taking calcium can be beneficial.
+Some people with UC may benefit from taking certain vitamins and minerals.
+For example, typically, anyone who takes steroids for UC for long periods may develop poor bone health, which may make calcium a beneficial mineral supplement.

 People with UC may also be at risk of developing anemia, so doctors may recommend iron supplements.